kstillsOgburn-hamilton/malicious-url-detector/README.md

-## steps to run the best model thus far (the pre-trained model)  🛑 only run this code if you're not trained the model; othwerise use step 5.
+## steps to run the best model thus far (the pre-trained model)  🛑 only run this code if you've not trained the model; othwerise use step 5.
 ### step 1. install dependencies
 ```bash
 pip install -r requirements.txt